Call for Proposals for Collaboration Labs (CoLabs)

 Proposals are limited to 3 pages (excluding references and CVs) and should include the following:

 - Title and Abstract (no more than ½ page)

-- Research area of focus and relevance to institute’s mission and focus area
+- Research area of focus and relevance to institute’s mission and/or priority area

 - Project team, including brief qualifications of CoLab leader and key faculty collaborators, and how the qualifications put the team in a strong position to make progress on its stated goals.
 Note any expected student involvement.